samirtharaj7-creator/Colossians/README.md

 # Colossians Commentary

-Verse-by-verse commentary project for the book of Colossians, with the complete KJV text and 303 public commentary notes.
+Verse-by-verse commentary project for all four chapters of Colossians, with the complete KJV text and 95 public commentary notes.

 ## Development